-Note that forrests can have trees with infinite depth and containing nodes with infinitely many children.
-A finite forrest is a forrest which is well-founded and every node has finitely many children (is only finitely branching).
+Note that forests can have trees with infinite depth and containing nodes with infinitely many children.
+A finite forest is a forest whose underlying relation is well-founded and every node has finitely many children (is only finitely branching).

-The locking mechanism of PIP ensures that for each thread node, there can be many incoming holding edges in the RAG, but at most one out going waiting edge.
-The reason is that when a thread asks for resource that is locked already, then the thread is blocked and cannot ask for another resource.
+The locking mechanism ensures that for each thread node, there can be many incoming holding edges in the RAG, but at most one out going waiting edge.
+The reason is that when a thread asks for a resource that is locked already, then the thread is blocked and cannot ask for another resource.
 Clearly, also every resource can only have at most one outgoing holding edge-indicating that the resource is locked.
-So if the RAG is well-founded and finite, we can always start at a thread waiting for a resource and "chase" outgoing arrows leading to a single root of a tree.
+So if the RAG is well-founded and finite, we can always start at a thread waiting for a resource and "chase" outgoing arrows leading to a single root of a tree, which must be a ready thread.